');

 About Philmont, NY

-Philmont is a small community in New York with a population of 1,575 residents.
-The median household income is $62,972 per year, which is near the national average.
-The median age in Philmont is 42.7 years.
+Philmont is a small town located in New York with a population of 1,575 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,972 per year, which is 16% below the national median of $75,149.
+The median age of 42.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Philmont, NY